Swrve/swrve-unity-sdk/README.md

 3. Initialize the Swrve Component

   There are two methods to initialize the SDK component.
 Automatic initialization and manual initialization.
-In almost all cases, you should you manual initialization and ensure that the "initialise on start" property is not set in the Swrve prefab.
+In almost all cases, you should use manual initialization and ensure that the "initialise on start" property is not set in the Swrve prefab.

   Set the `app_id` and `api_key` fields of the component to your Swrve App ID and Swrve API Key.